Mariners vs. White Sox Player Props Betting Odds

-Julio Rodriguez and Luis Robert are two of the top players with prop bets available when the Seattle Mariners and the Chicago White Sox square off at Guaranteed Rate Field on Monday (first pitch at 8:10 PM ET).
+Oddsmakers have listed player props for Julio Rodriguez, Luis Robert and others when the Seattle Mariners visit the Chicago White Sox at Guaranteed Rate Field on Tuesday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!